kauefontes/retro-quewui/README.md

 # Retro Quewui

 A retro terminal-style UI built with React, TypeScript, and Vite.
-This interactive web application mimics a classic terminal interface with a modern twist.
+This interactive web application mimics a classic terminal interface with a modern twist, offering both a neon-inspired dark theme and a Debian installer-inspired light theme.

 ## Features